mkannan007/webdriverio-appium-cucumber/README.md

 ### To Run the test
 `npm run wdio`

+# A Sample Test Report target folder is already pushed to the main page for your reference as below

 ## To see the html report after the test execution

 - `Project Explorer --> test --> target`